08 Feb San Diego Housing Market 2018 2019

 Lack of Housing Availability Hurting San Diego

-In July, SD county did see a loss of jobs, with employers stating they can’t find qualified workers, and some suggest SD’s and California’s economy is in a lull.
+Last July, SD county did see a loss of jobs, with employers stating they can’t find qualified workers, and some suggest SD’s and California’s economy is in a lull.
 Is this due to the trade uncertainties in the US?
-What will the effect of the 25% Chinese trade tariffs on San Diego?
-Does San Diego need Asia to excell?
+What will the effect of the 25% Chinese trade tariffs be on San Diego?
+Does San Diego need Asia to excel?
 Will military spending offset?

 Lot’s of reasons to love San Diego, with so much to do with its beautiful climate.
 Selling San Diego during the winter of 2019, to cold northerners is easy.
 Visit San Diego Magazine to learn more about activities, local culture and the people of SD County.

 If you’re selling an upscale home in SD County, Dream Homes Magazine is the premier way to showcase the value and prestige of your property.